About India

 Indian Flag in 1921:As Mahatma Gandhi wanted all the communities of India to be represented in the flag of the nation, a new flag was designed.
 This flag had three colours.
 At the top was white than green and at the bottom was red.
 White symbolised minority communities of India, green Muslims, and the red represented Hindu and Sikh communities.
 The 'Charkha' was drawn across all the bands symbolising the unification of these communities.
 The pattern of this flag was based on the flag of Ireland, another nation which was struggling to get its independence from Britain.
 Although the Congress Committee did not adopt it as its official flag but it was widely used as a symbol of nationalism in India's freedom struggle.

-Indian Flag in 1947: When India got independence, a committee headed by Rajendra Prasad was formed to select the National Flag of India.
+: When India got independence, a committee headed by Rajendra Prasad was formed to select the National Flag of India.
 The committee decided to adopt the flag of Indian National Congress, with suitable modifications, as the flag of independent India.
 As a result, the flag of 1931 was adopted as Indian flag but 'Charkha' in the middle was replaced by 'Chakra' (wheel) and hence our National Flag came into being.

 In the national flag of India the top band is of Saffron colour, indicating the strength and courage of the country.
 The white middle band indicates peace and truth with Dharma Chakra.
 The last band is green in colour shows the fertility, growth and auspiciousness of the land.